Sadokeng/ansible-config/README.md

 still waiting for the job

 # Copy artifacts on another target
-set to avoid server to be full
+set to avoid server to be full with artifacts